ftvkyo/obsidian-ftvkyo/README.md

 ## Description

-This is an [Obsidian.md](https://obsidian.md) plugin which is tailored specifically for [my](https://github.com/ftvkyo) goals.
+This is an [Obsidian.md](https://obsidian.md) plugin that is tailored specifically for [my](https://github.com/ftvkyo) goals:

-For this reason, it is not currently released in the Obsidian plugin store.
+- Easier long-term planning (day, week, month, quarter, year)
+- Easier scheduling within the timespan of a day
+- Note discoverability based on tags, getting rid of sorting the notes between directories
+- Reducing redundant actions (e.g. writing custom text for links)

-For the same reason, feature requests would likely only be implemented if I think "how have I lived without that?"
+As this is a plugin that represents my personal workflow, feature requests may only make it if I think "how have I lived without that?"
+However, I will look into making the plugin more robust, and adding feature toggles, so only a part of its functionality could be enabled if desired.

 See the 🧑🫴 [project wiki](https://github.com/ftvkyo/obsidian-ftvkyo/wiki) for:
 - Current **features** and some ideas I have for future improvements.
 - More **screenshots**.

+> ⚠️ Not all features are well documented yet.
+>
+> For example, there are some advanced templates for periodic notes.
+> Such as `{{weeks:gggg-[W]ww:link,list}}` in monthly notes that generates a list of links to all weekly notes that intersect with this month.

 > ⚠️ The plugin is not tested in the Live Editor mode.

+> ⚠️ The plugin is subject to change (although the core of my workflow is stable now, so most of the changes would rather be extensions).

+Feel free to create issues for bugs and ask questions in [discussions](https://github.com/ftvkyo/obsidian-ftvkyo/discussions).

 ## For developers